 Is Native Approach the Future of App Development?

 Let’s perform an overview of the mobile market and see why it is important to think of native or native-like apps, to begin with, when developing new products.

 From selling products and social networking to managing your bank account and reading blogs, literally any operation you perform on your smartphone is processed by an app.
-According to a mobile research report published by eMarketer, users spend 3.25hrs per day, on average, in mobile applications.
+According to TechCrunch (App Annie), users spend 4.2hrs per day, on average, in mobile applications.

 The analysis of in-app spending time shows that this time has continuously grown since 2012 (1 hour 40 minutes).
 Therefore, an app use trend is pretty obvious and you should follow it to remain competitive.

-Since the mobile trend is here to stay, it is not difficult to assume that users will want to use stable applications, and mobile apps can ensure an unprecedented level of stability.
+Since the mobile trend is here to stay, it is obvious users want to use stable applications, and mobile apps can ensure an unprecedented level of stability.
 This means, of course, that this is exactly what needs to be developed.

 Convert Web Application into Mobile Application.
 Additional Reasons ‘Why”